 Repentance is a lifelong process, and every Christian must go through it.

-understand God better; we have a clear conscience, and we understand the
+understand God better; we hear His voice clearer, through a clearer conscience, and we understand the

-teaches.
-Straddling the fence doesn’t work; living in both worlds is
+work for the disciple of Jesus; living in both worlds is unfulfilling, for

-without dealing with it is dangerous, because sin is deceitful; it has the
+without dealing with it is dangerous, because sin is deceitful.
+Sin speaks

 (195g) Denying Christ